Photo Recollection of MGC Weekend 2014

 Operating as Benheck Experience featuring the PortablesofDoom, we set up our space in one of the hollowed out hotel rooms in the same area as Turbofest, Nintendoage, SCATcast, Guys, Games, & Beer, & Hyperkin.
 Along with our portables, mods, tools and a couple of projects from The Benheck Show that Ben Heckendorn dropped off for the area, we also had our friends Marshall from Retroactive of 64Drive fame, Parker The LonghornEngineer, and Chris Kraft’s Kraft Research Labs featured in our area, among many other projects and friends from various modding sites and conventions past and present.

-The NeoGeo Bartop Arcade as seen on the Ben Heck Show, which was acquired by us and now resides in the PoD “World Headquarters” (Jason’s House), to return for future MGC’s.
-A multicart was added to prevent certain death from having to repeat the inserting of carts (slight sarcasm), with the open monitor design.
+The NeoGeo Bartop Arcade as seen on the Ben Heck Show, which was acquired by us and now resides in the Portables of Doom “World Headquarters” (Jason’s House), to return for future MGC’s.
+A multicart was added to prevent certain death from having to repeat the inserting of carts (slight sarcasm), with it’s open monitor design.

 Chris Kraft has been showing off different arrays of 3D Printers over the years in the Benheck Experience area and this year he brought the new Markerbot Replicator M2 3D Printer to setup and print all weekend.
 Running PLA material, a soy-based biodegradable project that smells like burning pancakes when used (ABS was avoided to offset the fumes in a small room), an array of different parts and designs were printed throughout the weekend.